MicrosoftDocs/learn/learn-pr/azure/move-data-with-azure-data-box/includes/3-how-azure-data-box-family-works.md

 ### Use Azure Storage file-naming conventions and size limits

-When you copy data, all the standard Azure Storage naming conventions apply.
+When you copy data, all the standard Azure Storage naming conventions apply:

 -  Subfolder names should be lowercase, between 3 and 63 characters, and consist only of letters, numbers, and hyphens.
 Consecutive hyphens aren't allowed.
 - Directory and file names for Azure Files shouldn't exceed 255 characters.